Updated May 2026

 1 Empty plastic cup.

-This project is so easy and quite quick to make, The only length of time you need to allow for is for the paint to dry.
+This project is so easy and quite quick to make, The only length of time you need to allow for the paint to dry.

-Also when it’s completely dry then you can apply with the black felt tip the hair and to touch up the Witches features.
+Also when it’s completely dry, then you can apply the black felt tip to the hair and touch up the Witches features.

-I wanted to be practical and make the best use of one plastic bottle, but if you do have quite a few bottles you can make different Ghost faces and different Witches faces, for your milk bottle and Halloween project!
+I wanted to be practical and make the best use of one plastic milk bottle, but if you do have quite a few bottles you can make different Ghost faces and Witches faces, for your milk bottle and Halloween ideas project!

 A FEW USEFUL TIPS!

-- Be careful when cutting out the little door with a scalple, alterntively you can use a pair of sharp scissors.
+- Be careful when cutting out the little door with a scalpel, alternatively, you can use sharp scissors.

-- Remember to keep the flap or door which you can push back and paint over it.
+- Remember to keep the flap or door as you can push back and paint over it.

-- If colouring in the eyes and mouth of the Ghost is not dense enough, you can cut out of black plastic similar shapes of the eyes and mouth and stick them on with a glue stick.
+- If the colouring of the eyes and mouth of the Ghost is not dense enough, you can cut out black plastic with similar shapes of the eyes and mouth and stick them on with a glue stick.

-- The black plastic is from packaging I received, which is black on one side and white on the other, it makes nifty stringy hair, but it’s optional, you can instead use any colour to do the hair.
+- The black plastic is from the packaging I received, which is black on one side and white on the other, it makes nifty stringy hair, but it’s optional you can instead use any colour to do the hair.

 - If it’s a windy night, you can place a smallish stone or rock inside the bottle to hold it fast.

-- You need to switch on the tealight before you stick inside the plastic bottle, as once stuck in place it would be difficult to turn it on or off.
+- You need to switch on the tealight before you stick inside the plastic bottle, as once stuck in place it will be difficult to turn it on or off.

-- Switch off the tealight when you are done, to save it for the next night or so, but you will have to un-stick it by pulling it out and re-attaching when you want to use it again.
+- Switch off the tealight when you have finished for the night, to save it for the next night or so, but you will have to un-stick it by pulling it out and re-attaching it when you want to use it again.

 These are SOOO cute!!